Posted on

 The next stop in your Digestive System is your mouth.

 Here, digestion begins before you take your first bite of food.
-The smells of your food, the sight of your food should have activated parts of the Nervous System signals to start salivary flow, and along with saliva, digestive enzymes like amylase.
+The smell and sight of your food should have activated parts of the nervous system to initiate salivary flow, along with the secretion of digestive enzymes like amylase.
 Amylase, one of the enzymes e energetically test for, starts the breakdown of carbohydrates in your food.
 When you think of digestion, you may not consider your mouth as a significant player.

 However, the mechanical and chemical processes that begin in your mouth are essential first steps in the digestive process.

-When you start to chew, your teeth are breaking down the food into smaller pieces, mixing that with saliva, to begin this mechanical and chemical process of digestion.
-Our practitioner Tanya is a retired Dental Hygienist who advocates for keeping your dentition, your teeth, intact.
-Paying attention to your hydration, along with mindful eating, helps your digestion to be supported on a foundational level.
+When you start to chew, your teeth break down the food into smaller pieces, mixing it with saliva to initiate the mechanical and chemical processes of digestion.
+Our practitioner, Tanya, is a retired Dental Hygienist who advocates for keeping your dentition, your teeth, intact.
+Paying attention to your hydration, along with mindful eating, helps support your digestion on a foundational level.

 A healthy oral cavity supports the entire body!